 - 1. Each campaign finance report filed by an officeholder is required to include the full name and address of the payees, and the dates and purposes of political expenditures that in the aggregate exceed \$50 to a single payee in the reporting period.
 ELEC.
 CODE § 254.031(a)(3). - 2.
 A report of a political expenditure by credit card must identify the vendor who receives payment from the card company.
 Ethics Commission Rules § 20.59. - 3.
-The respondent had multiple entries, totaling approximately \$33,500, on her January 2005, July 2005, and January 2006 campaign finance reports that identified the credit card company as payee instead of the vendor who received payment from the credit card company.
+The respondent had multiple entries, totaling approximately \$9,800 on her January 2005, July 2005, January 2006 and July 2006 semiannual campaign finance reports that identified the credit card company as payee instead of the vendor who received payment from the credit card company.
 Therefore, there is credible evidence of a violation of section 254.031(a)(3) of the Election Code and section 20.59 of the Ethics Commission Rules. - 4.
-The report of a political expenditure for goods or services must describe the categories of goods or services received in exchange for the expenditure.
-Ethics Commission Rules § 20.61. - 5.
 In Ethics Advisory Opinion No. 450 (2003), the commission determined that a political expenditure made to reimburse a staff member may be reported in one of two ways: (1) reporting it as a loan to the candidate from the staff member and then as an expenditure by the candidate to repay the staff member; or (2) if the expenditure and reimbursement occur during the same reporting period, report a single expenditure by listing the name of the individual or entity paid by the campaign worker as the payee, showing the date of the expenditure as the date the staff member made the expenditure, and explaining in the "purpose" section that a staff member made the expenditure from personal funds and that the candidate subsequently reimbursed the staff member.